RyanSecrest/cpp-csv-file-parsing/README.md

 Things to note:
   1) the number within the "getStrings" paranthesis is the column number.
 0 corresponds to the first column, 1 is the second column etc.
+  2) this will be hard to understand if you have never attempted parsing before.
+  3) the only thing you need to change is the variable "name".
+  4) dominoes lava cakes are great